yitzchak/dicy/docs/comparison-of-builders.md

 One can add new rules to arara and there is an extensive set of rules provided as part of the default installation.
 Additionally, many of the rules can be customized using options in the directive.
-For instance, to enable shell escape and use a German word ordering with makeindex one would use the following directives.
+For instance, to enable shell escape and use German word ordering with makeindex one would use the following directives.

 ```latex